-So far, four XL-MIMO hardware designs have been introduced.
-It is worth noting that the above works focused on only one XL-MIMO design.
-However, to promote the practical implementation of these schemes, it is also necessary to consider multiple XL-MIMO designs and compare their performances in a unified manner \cite{[32],[56],[16],[61],[29],[20]}.
-The considered XL-MIMO designs and characteristics for these works are summarized in Table~\ref{System_Multi_Schemes}.
-In \cite{[32]}, a unified array/surface model was proposed, which embraced the CAP-based XL-MIMO, UPA-based XL-MIMO, and ULA-based XL-MIMO.
-The UPA-based XL-MIMO with patch antennas can be regarded as a general design.
-In contrast, three other schemes can be viewed as special cases of the UPA-based XL-MIMO with patch antennas from a mathematical perspective:
+So far, four XL-MIMO hardware designs have been introduced respectively.
+All these four XL-MIMO hardware designs are potential and can be mutually interconverted as shown in Fig. \ref{fig1:four_models}.
+More interestingly, UPA-based XL-MIMO with patch antennas can be regarded as a general design.
+In contrast, three other schemes can be viewed as special cases of UPA-based XL-MIMO with patch antennas from a mathematical perspective:

-$\bullet$ \emph{UPA-based XL-MIMO (patch antennas)} $\rightarrow$ \emph{UPA-based XL-MIMO (point antennas)}: As discussed above, the UPA-based XL-MIMO with point antennas is a special case of the UPA-based XL-MIMO with patch antennas.
+$\bullet$ \emph{UPA-based XL-MIMO (patch antennas)} $\rightarrow$ \emph{UPA-based XL-MIMO (point antennas)}: As discussed above, UPA-based XL-MIMO with point antennas is a special case of UPA-based XL-MIMO with patch antennas.
 From a mathematical perspective, the sizeless point antenna can be adjusted from the patch antenna with a particular size by letting $A\rightarrow 0$ or assuming that only a particular point across the patch antenna receives the impinging EM wave.
-This scheme is a reasonable assumption of the UPA-based XL-MIMO with patch antennas, which is convenient for the system analysis.
+This scheme is a reasonable assumption of UPA-based XL-MIMO with patch antennas, which is convenient for the system analysis.

-$\bullet$ \emph{UPA-based XL-MIMO (patch/point antennas)} $\rightarrow$ \emph{ULA-based XL-MIMO}: The ULA-based XL-MIMO can be viewed as a special case of the UPA-based XL-MIMO with only one column or one row of antenna elements ($M_H=1$ or $M_V=1$).
-Most works considered the ULA-based XL-MIMO with point antennas, but the ULA-based XL-MIMO with patch antennas was considered in \cite{[32]}.
+$\bullet$ \emph{UPA-based XL-MIMO (patch/point antennas)} $\rightarrow$ \emph{ULA-based XL-MIMO}: ULA-based XL-MIMO can be viewed as a special case of UPA-based XL-MIMO with only one column or one row of antenna elements ($M_H=1$ or $M_V=1$).
+Most works considered ULA-based XL-MIMO with point antennas, but ULA-based XL-MIMO with patch antennas was considered in \cite{[32]}.